LukaszObara/RNN/README.md

 # RNN
 A simple single layer recurrent neural network for character classification.
-The activation between nodes utilizes the tanh function and the outputs *o<sup>(t)</sup>* are used as the argument to the softmax function to obtain the vector y of the probabilities over the output.
-The loss is the negative log-likelihood of the true target y^{(t)} given the inputs so far
+The activation between nodes utilizes the tanh function and the outputs *o<sup>(t)</sup>* are used as the argument to the softmax function to obtain the vector *y* of the probabilities over the output.
+The loss is the negative log-likelihood of the true target *y<sup>(t)</sup>* given the inputs so far.

 The code works by first using Tex_vec.py to convert the characters in a .txt file into a character vectors of length 127 consisting of 0 except for the coordinate associated with the ASCII representation of the character.